paulinoprojects/AWS_Practical_Exercise1/README.md

-# Host a Static Website on AWS to Showcase Portfolio
+# Host a Static Website on AWS as a Professional Portfolio

 ## The What and Why
 - In this exercise, we are going to host a static website on AWS utilizing security and engineering best practices and industry standards.